DWI & Texas Driver’s License Suspension

 This information is provided to you by an experienced DWI attorney who has been a law journal editor, US Attorney (USAF JAG) and Texas State Associate Judge because few citizens have had time to hire a lawyer in the first 15 days after the arrest.

 An Administrative License Revocation or ALR is an administrative process by which an individual who is apprehended for operating while intoxicated or another intoxication-related offense looks for to prevent his or her chauffeur’s license from being suspended.
 A suspension can occur from either a refusal to submit to a blood or breath test or by supplying a specimen that results in a 0.08 or higher blood alcohol concentration.

 An ALR hearing is a hearing that is occurs with an Administrative Law Judge (ALJ) who listens to the evidence in the case.
 DPS has the burden of proof in an ALR hearing.
 The chauffeur can attack DPS’s case by providing any legal concerns that might exist.
 Unlike the criminal case, which must be proven beyond a reasonable doubt, the burden of proof in an ALR hearing is justsufficient of evidence.

 Your License is not Yet Suspended.

-Your lawyer will obtain any non-privileged discovery, such as the offense reports prior to the hearing.
+Your attorney will get any non-privileged discovery, such as the offense reports prior to the hearing.

 Exactly what is The Texas ALR Process

-- A $125 Reinstatement Fee is required prior to the renewal or issuance of a motorist license.
+- A $125 Reinstatement Fee is needed prior to the renewal or issuance of a driver license.

 - $10 for each year of temporary license

-- You may be required to take a course or other type of rehab.
+- You might be needed to take a course or other type of rehab.